Programs

 (click picture to see video)

 Nature can promote healing for trauma survivors through Mindfulness and Grounding, a Sense of Safety, and the Building of Resilience.
-Tevah Hakesher has adopted Israel's Innovative Reciprocal Approach to Animal Assisted Psychotherapy which recognizes animals as subjects with emotional needs and agency, rather than as tools.
+A number of sanctuaries have adopted Israel's Innovative Reciprocal Approach to Animal Assisted Psychotherapy which recognizes animals as subjects with emotional needs and agency, rather than as tools.
 Psychotherapy conducted in a sanctuary, alongside animals viewed in this way, is highly beneficial for those who have experienced trauma and PTSD.
 For more information about this approach, please visit The Human and Animal Institute,

 Resilience with Animals, The Israeli Human and Animal Institute